Blogging Statistics 2023: Ultimate List of Blogging Statistics and Facts

 • In 2020, 70 percent of bloggers will update outdated content, compared to only 53% in 2017.

-• Bloggers that update old content as part of their SEO plan are doubly inclined to positive outcomes.
+• Bloggers who update old content as part of their SEO plan are doubly inclined to positive outcomes.

 • Many people find it difficult to find sufficient time to expand their blogs because blogging is a side business for them.